-A few years ago, it seemed as though the world barely remembered Katherine Johnson, one of the Black women who worked as a 'human computer' at NASA beginning in the 1950s.
+Five years ago, it seemed as though the world barely remembered Johnson's accomplishments as one of the Black women who worked as a 'human computer' at NASA beginning in the 1950s.
 In recent years, though, Johnson’s role in history has been documented in books and on the big screen, as well as recognized through presidential accolades.

 In Johnson's role at NASA, people trusted her with their lives—John Glenn, the first American to orbit the Earth, said of Johnson: “Call her, and if she says the computer’s right, I’ll take it.”
 He wanted her to double-check the computer’s calculations on the reentry of his spacecraft Friendship 7, because he preferred to rely on her instead of a machine.

 “There were jobs, and there were good black jobs,” says Margot Lee Shetterly in Hidden Figures.
 Through her work with the space program, Johnson was a pioneer for all women, but especially for Black women.

 She was a freshman in high school at the age of 10, and graduated from college at just 18.

-Johnson was a prodigy, to say the least.
-In 1939, the president of West Virginia State, Dr. John W. Davis, handpicked Johnson and two other Black students (both men) for spots in the university.
-She was the first Black female student to attend West Virginia State.
+In 1939, Dr. John W. Davis handpicked Johnson and two other Black students (both men) for spots in the newly-integrated West Virginia University.
+She was the first Black female student to attend.
 Johnson enrolled as a graduate math student, but left school before completing her degree in order to start a family.
-Nearly fifteen years later, she started working for NASA.
+Nearly fifteen years later, Johnson started working for NASA.

 One of Johnson’s first NASA assignments was to look at the black box data from crashed airplanes.

-In 1953, Johnson was working as a teacher and raising her children when she learned at a family gathering that NASA, then the National Advisory Committee for Aeronautics (NACA), had begun hiring Black women to work as human computers.
-The pay was much better than her teaching salary, so she immediately applied and was offered a position.
+In 1953, Johnson was working as a teacher for $100 a month and raising her children.
+She learned at a family gathering that NASA, then the National Advisory Committee for Aeronautics (NACA), had begun hiring Black women to work as human computers, a policy that was initially motivated by a labor shortage stemming from World War II.
+The pay was much better than her teaching salary, so Johnson immediately applied and was offered a position.